-Preparing for a home appraisal can be a challenging and overwhelming time, there are alot of things to consider and keep in mind upon appraisal.
+Preparing for home appraisal can be a challenging and overwhelming time, there are alot of things to consider and keep in mind upon appraisal.
 Getting the best value for your home is important, but a lot of times people don’t know how they can do this without breaking the bank.
-Here are some helpful and inexpensive tips to help you make your home more valuable to a home appraiser:
+Here are some helpful and inexpensive tips to help you boost your home value appraisal:

 1. Focus On Your Landscape